biggiefats/HackerNewsAnalysis/README.md

 This dataset includes all the posts on the website, comments, threads and overall reception.

 ### Tools Used
-- Google Cloud Platform - Google BigQuery
+- Google Cloud Platform - Google BigQuery Dashboard
 - SQL
 - Python
+- Google Colab / Jupyter Notebook
+- Git + GitHub
 - Data Science